Pre-release

 • params Object

-Move player to the specified room.
+Move subject to the specified room.

-Defined in: adventure/static/stringToArray.js, line 4
+Defined in: adventure/game/setStyle.js, line 8

 Parameters: